NileshRP010/fylaro-finternet-finance/docs/HARDHAT_ERROR_FIX.md

 1. Open the application at http://localhost:8081/
 2. Click "Connect Wallet"
 3. Select MetaMask
-4. Should see BSC (Chain ID: 56) in the debug info
+4. Should see Arbitrum Sepolia (Chain ID: 421614) in the debug info
 5. No "Hardhat Local" errors should appear

 ## Prevention